-Survivors often wonder what steps they can take to live healthier after cancer.
-There is no supplement or specific food you can eat to assure good health, but there are things you can do to live healthier, prevent other diseases, detect any subsequent cancers early and work with the social and emotional issues, including insurance, employment, relationships, sexual functioning, and fertility, that a prior cancer diagnosis sometimes brings with it.
+What can you do to live a healthy life after treatment?
+There is no supplement or specific food you can eat to assure good health, but there are things you can do to live healthier, prevent other diseases, detect cancers early and work with the social and emotional issues, including insurance, employment, relationships, sexual functioning, and fertility, that a prior cancer diagnosis sometimes brings with it.
 Your oncology team is there to support you and can help you find support resources.

-It is important to have a plan for who will provide your cancer-focused follow up care (an oncologist, survivorship doctor or primary care doctor).
-Talk with your oncology team about developing a survivorship care plan.
-If you would like to find a survivorship doctor to review your history and provide recommendations, you can contact cancer centers in your area to see if they have a survivor's clinic or search for a clinic on OncoLink's survivorship clinic list.
+It is important to have a plan for who will provide follow up care (an oncologist, survivorship doctor or primary care doctor).
+Talk with the team about developing a survivorship care plan or develop one using the Smart ALACC tool.
+Your child may benefit from being seen in a survivorship clinic.
+At a survivorship clinic a provider can review your child's history and provide recommendations.
+You can contact cancer centers in your area to see if they have a survivor's clinic or search for a clinic on OncoLink's survivorship clinic list.